 The first was over Home Rule in Ireland, an issue which the Catholics favoured and the Protestants strongly opposed.
 Home Rule was halted in its tracks by the war.

 Known for being perpetually drunk, especially whilst giving speeches, which apparently was no great impediment to his political career.
-Inevitably nicknamed "Squiffy" in an Incredibly Lame Pun
+Inevitably, and punnily, nicknamed "Squiffy".

 Depictions in fiction

 - Mentioned tangentially in Downton Abbey: Lavinia Swire's uncle was fictionally a member of Asquith's government and she fictionally broke the Marconi Scandal to Sir Richard Carlisle to protect her family's reputation.
 This does little to endear her or the Liberals to Sir Richard, or Sir Richard to the Crawleys (who are mostly Tories but are more scandalised by Sir Richard's shadiness than the Liberal government's corruption—especially since the Liberal government isn't trying to marry Lady Mary).

 - Referenced in the Hyperion Cantos: When a large number of Britons went to found their colony world intended to be as much like Britain as possible (complete with The House of Windsor as constitutional monarchs), they named the planet Asquith.

 - Portrayed by Tim Pigott-Smith in 37 Days as a Reasonable Authority Figure trying his best to balance the cabinet and weather the storm of the crisis that led to WWI.